shawrajdeep00/Path_based_adventure_game/README.md

 # Path_based_adventure_game
-using texts in nested loop concepts to construct a basic choice-based game.
+Using texts in nested loop concepts to construct a basic choice-based game.

 Welcome to a text-based adventure game designed to test your decision-making skills and lead you through an interactive story.